nathanvale/imessage-timeline/docs/testing-best-practices.md

   environment-dependent parsing
 - Enforce `process.env.TZ = 'UTC'` in `tests/vitest/vitest-setup.ts`

+Note: We normalize timezone-less ISO strings by appending `Z` and then canonicalizing with `toISOString()`.
+This guarantees UTC interpretation and prevents environment-dependent parsing.
+Grouping utilities and render logic apply this normalization before any date math or comparisons.

 References: Vitest sequence docs (shuffle/seed), reporters and CI usage.

 ## Isolation and hygiene